monipek/Forage_TATADataVisualisationTask/README.md

 The project required building four different visualisations in Tableau, each addressing a specific business question:

 ### 1. Monthly Revenue Trends (2011)
+Business Question:

+The CEO of the retail store is interested to view the time series of the revenue data for the year 2011 only.
+He would like to view granular data by looking into revenue for each month.
+The CEO is interested in viewing the seasonal trends and wants to dig deeper into why these trends occur.
+This analysis will be helpful for the CEO to forecast for the next year.

+Visualisation and Insights:
 - A line chart showing revenue fluctuations throughout 2011.
 - Identified seasonal peaks (e.g., November's £1.2M high, possibly due to Black Friday) and troughs (January's post-holiday slump).
 - Insight: Recommending increased inventory and promotions ahead of Q4 to maximize holiday sales.